hayeah/metacircus/writings/_posts/rant/2010-04-19-what-is-the-opposite-of-a-fork.markdown

 ---
 layout: post
-title: What is The Opposite of a Fork
+title: What is The Opposite of a Fork?
+tag: thought
 ---

 It is always tempting to think in dualistic terms: us vs them, black